 Parenting and Access

-The Divorce Act uses the terms custody, to describe the right given to the parent with whom a child lives primarily and the term 'access' to describe the right of visitation given to the other parent.
-The Family Law Act uses the term 'parenting' for to describe the rights of a guardian parent with whom a child resides primarily and contact for the rights of the other parent, or a non-guardian.
+The Divorce Act uses the term “custody” to describe the right given to the parent with whom a child lives primarily and the term “access” to describe the right of visitation given to the other parent.
+The Family Law Act uses the term “parenting” to describe the rights of a guardian parent with whom a child resides primarily and “contact” for the rights of the other parent or a non-guardian.

 If you have any concerns about the custody or parenting of your children, please contact one of our lawyers immediately – particularly if there have been any recent changes in the care arrangements for your children or if there are any plans to change the residence of your children.
 Inaction could be prejudicial to your case.

 Where parenting issues are disputed, we discuss with our clients the options they have for resolving parental rights and obligations relating to their children, the costs associated with each course of action and the probability of success.